Shital1834/gitpractise/README.md

 # gitpractise
-this is only for practise purpose
+This is only for practise purposes.Editing doe by shital patil.